tomasf18/death-node/README.md

 This repository contains documentation and source code for the *Network and Computer Security (SIRS)* project scenario **DeathNode**.

 The [REPORT](./docs/REPORT.md) document provides a detailed overview of the key technical decisions and various components of the implemented project.
 It offers insights into the rationale behind these choices, the project's architecture, and the impact of these decisions on the overall functionality and performance of the system.

 This document presents installation and demonstration instructions.

 All virtual machines are based on Debian 64-bit Linux, and the software stack includes:
-- **Java 17+** and **Maven 3.x** for building and running the server and client applications.
+- **Java 17+** and **Maven 3.x** for building and running the server and nodes applications.
 - **Docker** for running the **PostgreSQL** database container.
 - **Python3** for the monitor to sniff packets.
-- **iptables** for configuring firewall rules and network forwarding between the server, clients, and monitor.
+- **iptables** for configuring firewall rules and network forwarding between server, nodes, and monitor.
 - **Boot scripts** (`boot-config.sh`) for each machine, which configure static IP addresses, subnets, and firewall rules specific to each role (server, database, monitor).

 ## Installation

-To see the project in action, it is necessary to setup a virtual environment, with 3 networks (sw0, sw1, sw2) and 5 machines:
+To see the project in action, it is necessary to set up a virtual environment, with 3 networks (sw0, sw1, sw2) and 5 machines:
 - Main server (sw0);
 - Database (sw0);
 - Monitor (sw0, sw1 and sw2);
 - 2 clients (sw1 and sw2, one for each client).

-The following diagram shows the networks and machines:
+#### The following diagram shows the networks and machines:

 ![](resources/img/Network_Diagram.png)